jtmoon79/super-speedy-syslog-searcher/README.md

 #### Speed Comparison

 A comparison of merging three large log files.
-This comparison, which was very informal, used GNU `time` running on Ubuntu 22.
+This informal used GNU `time` running on Ubuntu 22 on WSL2.

 |Program       |real|user|sys |
 |-             |-   |-   |-   |